Compare the Meerkat: Commercial success

 Following the campaign, comparethemarket.com was ranked as the fourth most visited insurance website in the UK, up from 16th in January 2008, and the site's overall sales doubled.
-By 2010 the site had increased its meerkat share by 76%, where competitors' share had fallen by up to 30% over the same period.
+By 2010 the site had increased its market share by 76%, where competitors' share had fallen by up to 30% over the same period.
 As of August 2009, Aleksandr had more than 700,000 Facebook fans and 22,000 followers on Twitter, while on photo-sharing site Flickr there is a popular gallery of Aleksandr's family.
 According to entrepreneur David Soskin, the wordplay of "meerkat" vs. "market" overcomes the high cost of the latter keyword in sponsored search engine listings.

 In 2013, researchers at the University of Liverpool hypothesised that the mass appeal of the marketing campaign was due to the campaign's successful amalgamation of narrative tropes from Russian literature, comedy literature, and adventure literature.

+Impact on other marketing campaigns

+Since the launch the comparethemeerkat campaign, several other companies have adopted marketing campaigns featuring anthropomorphic animal mascots, often citing the campaign's success as inspiration.
+This includes Thames Water's Otis The Otter and First Direct's Skint Skunk.
+The comparethemeerkat campaign forced rival GoCompare to launch its adverts starring opera singer Wynne Evans, in an attempt to recapture market share.

 Criticism

 On 11 August 2009, an opinion piece in The Guardian newspaper accused the advert series of racism for mocking Eastern European accents.
-However, the Advertising Standards Authority, following a complaint by the author of the article, stated that it had not received any similar complaints, and ultimately decided to take no action.
+The article received a near universally negative reaction and the Advertising Standards Authority, following a complaint by the author of the article, stated that it had not received any similar complaints, and ultimately decided to take no action.